GeroWalther/assignment-node-react/SOLUTION_DOCUMENTATION.md

 - **Architecture**: Scalable patterns, clean code, production readiness
 - **Problem Solving**: Systematic approach to identifying and solving issues

-Each solution is production-ready and demonstrates senior-level thinking about performance, maintainability, and user experience.
+Each solution is production-ready and demonstrates my thinking about performance, maintainability, and user experience.